 ONGOING SUPPORT AND FEEDBACK

-Every policy needs an ongoing evaluation of success.
+Every flexible work policy needs an ongoing evaluation of success.
 Form a strong feedback loop between manager and employee and continue to evaluate the program on a regular basis.

 Maintain a two-way flow of communication between management and employees and between employees in flexible arrangements and their other colleagues.
 Solicit feedback from all participants, make changes and adapt the plan as required.